Grade Level: 6 (5-7)

 (slide 4) Aerogels are known for their extreme low densities, which range from 0.0011 to ~0.5 g cm-3.
 What is density?
 Density is mass divided by volume.
 What are some examples of high- and low-density objects?
 The lowest density solid materials that have ever been produced are all aerogels!

 (slide 5) Aerogels are often very hydrophobic.
 What do we mean by hydrophobic and hydrophilic?
 Tip: Consider the root words hydro- and phobic/phillic.
 Hydrophobic is a property of a substance to repel water, while hydrophilic is having a strong affinity for water.
 What are some examples?
+Refer to the Aerogels in Action activity to have students investigate the interaction between some aerogels and liquids and relevant clean up procedures.
 The photograph on the slide shows a drop of dew on a leaf; the surfaces of many leaves are hydrophobic.

 (slide 6) What do we mean by transparency?
 Transparency is "the property of transmitting light through a substance so the objects situated beyond or behind can be distinctly seen."
 What are some examples of other materials and objects that are transparent?
 (Examples: Eyeglass lenses, drinking glasses, window glass, microscope lenses, thin films, etc.)